amcasey/ts-analyze-trace/README.md

 ## Usage

 First, build your project with `--generateTrace traceDir`.
-Then, run `npx ts-analyze-trace traceDir` to see a sorted list of compilation hot-spots.
+Then, run `npx @amcasey/ts-analyze-trace traceDir` to see a sorted list of compilation hot-spots.

 ## Extras